altaraven/QBWCServer/README.md

-Simple PHP 5.4+ library to use as SOAP server for QB Web Connector
+This is an example how to create a simple PHP SOAP server for QB Web Connector
 ===========================

 **WARNING!!**

-Right now this library is under development and is not recommended to use.
-I will inform about release and add documentation later.
+The package is not for production usage.
+It is more like a guide or a "how to" concept with examples

 **QBXML SDK**